Louis Hagemann

-The Bolhaar-Wilson cases
+The Wilson case

 Hagemann joined the Hells Angels Amsterdam chapter and was involved in a number of criminal activities such as selling drugs, armed robberies and extortion.
 Hagemann was known as one of the more violent Dutch Hells Angels.
 The Canadian journalists Julian Sher and William Marsden noted that Hagemann "...had more than a hundred convictions for aggravated rape, drugs, armed robbery, assault, torture and tossing a hand grenade at a police officer".
-Hagemann was described as a tall, muscular man who wore his long hair in a ponytail with a red bandana always tired around his forehead.
+Hagemann was described as a tall, muscular man who wore his long hair in a ponytail with a red bandana always tied around his forehead.

 In 1983, he befriended a young couple from Belfast, Stephen Hampton and Joanne "Jo" Wilson, who had settled in Amsterdam to escape "the Troubles" of Northern Ireland.
 Hampton worked in a bar where Hagemann was a regular patron while Wilson worked as a hotel maid.
 Hampton called Hagemann "very friendly" and through him he came to know Wilson.
-Like many other woman, Wilson found herself unable to resist the "bad boy" sex appeal of a gangster, and was involved in a secret affair with Hagemann.
+Like many other women, Wilson found herself unable to resist the "bad boy" sex appeal of a gangster, and was involved in a secret affair with Hagemann.
 Wilson was described as being "fascinated" with the Hells Angels.
 In March 1984, someone had broken into an Amsterdam apartment to stab to death Corina Bolhaar and two of her young children.
 Bolhaar was an airline stewardess with KLM, the Dutch national airline.
 It is believed that she was smuggling drugs for the Hells Angels.

 On 20 September 1985, Wilson vanished.
 Hampton worked until 4 am as a bartender and came home to his apartment where Wilson made him breakfast.
 She told she would be leaving for most of the day, but would be home for dinner.
 That was the last time that Hampton ever saw Wilson.
 Wilson spoke with a friend at the Central Station later that day and said she was going to meet someone.
 That was the last known sighting of Wilson.
 Hampton was surprised when Wilson failed to show up for dinner as she had promised.
 The next day, he started phoning all of her friends to ask if they had seen her, but no one had.
 Hampton went to the police, who dismissed the meeting as a mere lovers' quarrel, but did allow Hampton to file a missing person report.
-Hampton, who became increasing frantic as it became apparent that Wilson was gone, launched his own search for her.
+Hampton, who became increasingly frantic as it became apparent that Wilson was gone, launched his own search for her.
 Hampton, who was unaware at the time of Wilson's affair with Hagemann, was joined by him, but the duo found no clues.